maptiler/maptiler-geocoding-control/README.md

 ## Svelte component

-In addition to using the component as MapLibre GL Control it is alto possible to use it stand-alone in Svelte projects.
+In addition to using the component as MapLibre GL Control it is also possible to use it stand-alone in Svelte projects.
 Component API matches API described above and options are exposed as component properties.

 ```svelte